mwkpe/tincan/README.md

 Features
 ---
 * Live view of received frames
-* Import of frame and signal definitions from DBC files for a more detailed view
+* Import of frame and signal definitions from DBC files

 Acknowledgements
 ---